Executive Recruitment, Coaching and Business Psychology

 - International cooperation workshop, Dutch company, Alphen, Holland

-- Personality and career training 'Build Your Future®', International research network, Stockholm, Sweden
+- Personality and career workshops 'Build Your Future®', International research network, Stockholm, Sweden

 - Skill development and Coaching: Business Culture, Skill and Personality Diagnostics.
 Use of easy-to-understand Psychological models.
 Video feedback is provided upon request